 The honeymoon phase is an early part of a couple's relationship where everything seems carefree and happy.
 It usually lasts from six months to two years and can be marked with lots of laughs, intimacy, and fun dates.

-Of course, the honeymoon phase is well… a phase.
+Of course, the honeymoon phase is exactly that: a phase.
 Eventually, it ends, leaving both partners needing to adjust to a new, more sustainable reality.
-For some couples, the honeymoon phase ends before they want it to, and others don’t experience it at all.
+For some couples, the honeymoon phase ends before they want it to while others don’t experience it at all.

 Meet the Expert